paperos-labs/paperos-docs/content/resources.md

 }
 ```

-Create a new resource for an organization.
+Create a new record belonging to this organization.

 TODO: make `resource_type` a parameter, as to not conflict with `/resources/:id`

 `POST /api/account/v1/resources/{{resource_type}}?account_id={{org_id}}`

-### Resource Types
+### Record Types

 | Type                                  |
 | ------------------------------------- |